fabien-houang-oa/how-to-project-template/README.md

 # README - How to use Project template

 ## Purpose
-The purpose of this repository is to explain how to use the Project template to start your own project.
+The purpose of this repository is to explain how to use the Project Template to start your own project.

 ## Table of content